 UTZ is a programme and certification label of the Rainforest Alliance that promotes sustainable farming and better opportunities for farmers and their families.
 The objective is to create a world where sustainable farming is the norm.
 A world where farmers can grow better crops to generate more income to eventually have better opportunities.
 Workshops for farmers are organised by UTZ to enable them to learn better farming methods, improve their working conditions and to take care of the environment.
 UTZ is the largest programme for coffee and cocoa and they have certification schemes in other commodities including (herbal) tea, rooibos and hazelnuts.
 The UTZ certified label features on over 15,000 different products across 131 countries.
 Find out more about how the UTZ programme contributes to better crop, better income, a better life and better environment.

 Therefore, a set of environmental and social criteria has been created which companies need to fulfill in order to get a classification of Certified Sustainable Palm Oil (CSPO).
-With the help of the criteria, the production, procurement, finance and use of sustainable palm oil products can be advanced.
-Companies obtaining the CSPO seal have committed to produce, source and/or use sustainable palm oil which is certified by RSPO.
+With the help of the criteria, the production, procurement, finance and use of sustainable palm oil products can gain ground.
+Companies that have obtained the CSPO seal have committed to produce, source and/or use sustainable palm oil which is certified by RSPO.